 I'm assigning this to zzak, hopefully if this is the wrong person to assign it to he can assign it to someone else.

-#1 Updated by Matthew Mongeau over 2 years ago
+#1 Updated by Matthew Mongeau almost 3 years ago

 I have a lack of experience with redmine.
 I don't see my patch attached, so just incase: